danfairs/django-lazysignup/README.rst

 (although you  will need to customise one of the templates.)
 It requires ``django.contrib.auth`` to be in the ``INSTALLED_APPS`` list.

+Note that from 0.9.0, Django 1.3 or later will be required.

 Installation
 ============